-Communicate the results of the Competent After completion of risk Joint authorities / risk assessment and risk authorities assessment stage stakeholder meeting management and explain recommendations for management and regulation All affected stakeholders Community event
+Communicate the results of the Competent After completion of risk Joint authorities / risk assessment and risk authorities assessment stage stakeholder meeting recommendations for All affected stakeholders Community event

 3 Types of Risk Assessment

 Before going any further into this Guide, it is important to note the key significance of using a unified system of pathway classification, as it enables a comparison across countries and regions and ensures transparency in the process (WGIAS, 2018); the Convention for Biological Diversity classification for pathways (CBD, 2014a) is recommended at the regional level.
 This document will adopt this recommendation and use the definitions adopted by the CBD, which identifies six principal pathway categories (for a full pathway list see Annex Table A2).